suhil28/Uipath_REF_BotsDNA_PointOfContact/README.md

  + ./Framework/*GetTransactionData* - Fetches transactions from an Orchestrator queue defined by Config("OrchestratorQueueName") or any other configured data source

 3. **PROCESS TRANSACTION**
- + *Process* - Process trasaction and invoke other workflows related to the process being automated
+ + *Process* - Process transaction and invoke other workflows related to the process being automated
  + ./Framework/*SetTransactionStatus* - Updates the status of the processed transaction (Orchestrator transactions by default): Success, Business Rule Exception or System Exception

 4. **END PROCESS**